hdsd1007/1D-Convection-Diffusion-Solvers/README.md

 # Compilation
 Navigate to the project root directory in your terminal and compile the desired solver.
 For example, to compile the Upwind solver:

-Bash
+'''Bash
 g++ "solve1DConvection_DiffusionUpwind.cpp" -o 1D_Convection_Diffusion_Upwind.exe -lmatplotlib-cpp -I/usr/include/python3.8 -lpython3.8
-# (Adjust Python include path and library names as per your system setup and OS)
+### (Adjust Python include path and library names as per your system setup and OS)
+'''
 You can optionally create an executables folder to store your compiled binaries separately:

-Bash
+'''Bash
 mkdir executables
 g++ "solve1DConvection_DiffusionUpwind.cpp" -o executables/1D_Convection_Diffusion_Upwind.exe ...
+'''

 Repeat this compilation process for solve1DDiffusion.cpp and solve1DConvection_Diffusion.cpp to create their respective executables.

 Running the Solvers
 Once compiled, you can run the executables from your terminal.
 If you placed them in an executables folder:

-Bash
+'''Bash
 ./executables/1D_Convection_Diffusion_Upwind.exe
 The output, including the temperature distribution plot (for the Upwind solver), will be displayed.
+'''

 Project Structure
 .